elsonwu/jing-lang/CONTRIBUTING.md

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feat/my-feature`
+3. **IMPORTANT**: Read and follow [docs/DEVELOPMENT_GUIDELINES.md](docs/DEVELOPMENT_GUIDELINES.md)
-3. Make your changes
+4. Make your changes following our quality standards:
+   - Update documentation FIRST or WITH your changes
-4. Write tests for your changes
+   - Write comprehensive tests
-5. Ensure all tests pass: `cargo test`
+   - Ensure all quality gates pass
-6. Format your code: `cargo fmt`
-7. Lint your code: `cargo clippy`
-8. Commit your changes using conventional commits (see below)
+5. Use conventional commit messages (see below)
-9. Push to your fork and create a pull request
+6. Push to your fork and create a pull request

+## ⚠️ Required Reading

+**Before making any changes, you MUST read and follow our [Development Guidelines](docs/DEVELOPMENT_GUIDELINES.md).** This document contains mandatory quality standards that all contributions must meet.

+### Key Requirements Summary
+- ✅ Update documentation with every feature/change
+- ✅ Write tests for all new functionality
+- ✅ Pass all quality gates: format, lint, build, test
+- ✅ Use conventional commit messages
+- ✅ Follow the established architecture patterns

 ## 📝 Conventional Commits